breez3young/BEHAVIOR-1K-eval/docs/challenge/submission.md

     2. build the dockerfile: `docker build -f OmniGibson/docker/submission.Dockerfile -t b1k-challenge-example .`
     3. run the docker container: `docker run -p 8000:8000 b1k-challenge-example`

+    **NOTE: the OmniGibson installation inside the submission docker is only used as a utility library, you should not directly launch OG within this container.**

     We will use this similar pipeline for our evaluation, except for the second step the submitted docker image will be pulled.

     The model should run on a single 24GB VRAM GPU.
 We will use the following GPUs to perform the final evaluation: RTX 3090, A5000, TitanRTX